 Electric scooter insurance can offer liability, comprehensive, and collision coverage.
 It depends on the policies selected by each person.
 Although coverage requirements are only found in Texas and Illinois, these new vehicles could face new regulations in the coming months and years that may require some insurance changes.

-In 2022, the National Highway Traffic Safety Administration has not yet classified an e-scooter without a seat as a regulated motor vehicle.
+In 2022, the National Highway Traffic Safety Administration did not yet classify an e-scooter without a seat as a regulated motor vehicle.
 That means it is up to each state, county, or city to establish laws or guidelines for e-scooter insurance requirements.

 The rules can be different with electric bikes, though.